 Elements: Action.
 Epic Period.
 War.
 Historical Fantasy.
 Comics

 If you liked the Persian army in Prince of Persia: The Sands of Time and the fighting scenes then you’re into a treat!

-Based on Frank Miller’s comic book of the same name, the movie 300 depicts the brutal battle of Thermopylae (480 BC) within the Persian Wars.
-The plot revolves around the spartan warrior King Leonidas and his 300 Spartan powerful sword fighting legends.
+Based on Frank Miller’s comic book of the same name, the epic film depicts the brutal battle of Thermopylae (480 BC) during the Persian Wars.
+The plot revolves around the spartan warrior King Leonidas and his 300 Spartan warriors.
 His army fought against the Persian “God-King” Xerxes and his invading army of more than 300,000 soldiers.
 As the battle rages, Queen Gorgo attempts to rally support in Sparta for her husband and his men.

 Elements: Martial Arts.
 Fantasy.

 South Boston boy, Jason Tripitikas, is a fan of Hong Kong cinema and Kung Fu.
 In one of his searches for martial arts movies at a pawn shop in Chinatown, he discovers a golden staff, the weapon of the legendary warrior known as the Monkey King.

 It is not long before Jason finds himself miraculously in ancient China, where he meets a traveling scholar, Lu-Yan.
 She is a beautiful woman who goes by the name of the Golden Sparrow.
 A silent and mysterious monk.
 Together the four set out on a quest to find the Monkey King who was transformed into a stone statue by the Jade Warlord about 500 years ago.
 Only his golden staff can set him free.

 On their way, the gang will have to deal with countless soldiers sent by the Warlord and the witch Ni-Chang to whom the Warlord promised the elixir of immortality in exchange for the golden staff.
 On the way, Jason learns a lot about Kung Fu fighting and also about friendship, loyalty, and respect.